MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-network-topology-connectivity.md

 ## Architecture

 The following RHEL architecture is a starting point that you can further adapt to meet your specific business and technical requirements.
 You can deploy the various RHEL platform components and roles on virtual machines (VMs) with specific sizing and redundancy as needed.
-The simplified network layout in these examples demonstrates architectural principles and isn't intended to describe an entire enterprise network.
+The simplified network layout in these examples demonstrates architectural principles and doesn't describe an entire enterprise network.

 :::image type="content" source="images/rhel-landing-zone-architecture.png" alt-text="Diagram that shows a RHEL reference architecture." border="false" lightbox="images/rhel-landing-zone-architecture.png":::